dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

 Build a Docker Image
 ~~~~~~~~~~~~~~~~~~~~

 Now that you've created the ``Dockerfile``, the next step is to build the image.
-Install `Docker Engine <https://docs.docker.com/engine/install/ubuntu/>`__ or `Docker Desktop <https://docs.docker.com/desktop/linux/install/>`__.
+Install `Docker Engine <https://docs.docker.com/engine/install/ubuntu/>`__ or `Docker Desktop <https://docs.docker.com/desktop/#download-and-install>`__ if you have not done so already.
 Once it is installed, you can use this command to build your Docker image:

 ::